-The ENMU Police Department has prepared the following links as a public service to you.
+The ENMU Department of Public Safety (ENMU DPS) has prepared the following links as a public service to you.
 We have compiled some suggestions to prevent you from becoming a victim of a crime.

 - If you are a victim of a crime